BestSens/gd32-cmake-example/Examples/USB/USB_Host/usb_host_hid_keyboard_mouse/readme.txt

      The User can eventually add his own layout by editing the HID_KEYBRD_Key array in the usbh_hid_keybd.c file.

-  The demo support the functions of host suspend and wakup.
-The macro of USB_LOW_POWER can be set to 1 to test the suspend and wakeup.
-If you want to use the general wakeup mode, please press the Wakeup key.
+  The demo support the functions of host suspend and wakeup.
+The macro of USBFS_LOW_POWER/USBHS_LOW_POWER can be set to 1 to test the suspend and wakeup.
+User can press Tamper key to make the USB host enter the suspended state.If you want to use the general wakeup mode, please press the Wakeup key.
 If you want to use the remote wakeup mode, please operating device, such as move the mouse or press the keyboard.
-If you want the program to continue running, please press the User key.
+And you can press the User key to keep the program running.